Taking a peek under the hood of my Flatrock hives to see where the bees are clustering.

-I have to applaud the Newfoundland Bee Company.
+I bought three nucs from the Newfoundland Bee Company in mid-July and today, two and a half months later, each of the subsequent hives are overflowing with bees.
+Here’s a not-so-great photo I snapped during a marathon beekeeping session that shows what I found in one of them when I opened it today.
+I even found two frames of capped brood in the top deep of this hive.
+I’ve never had nuc-hives so full of bees at this time of year before.I have to applaud the Newfoundland Bee Company.
 The queens that came with their nucs are incredible.
 I probably could have gotten a honey harvest from these hives if I had thought to super them up.
 My only concern is that there are too many bees in the hive and they’ll eat through their winter honey stores too fast.
 I know the cluster will reduce in size by the time November rolls around, but at the moment it would be one seriously gigantic cluster.

 The following is probably the most detailed video of a hive inspection that I’ve posted since the dawn of Mud Songs.
-For everyone who couldn’t attend the informal beekeeping workshop I was ready put on today, this video shows what you missed (or would have missed if I’d gone ahead with the workshop).
-It’s a 24-minute video, longer than my usual videos, because I left in the all the parts with me yammering on about what I’m doing — exactly the kind of yammering I’d do if I was giving a workshop.
+For everyone who couldn’t attend the informal beekeeping workshop I had planned to put on today, this video shows what you missed (or would have missed if I’d gone ahead with the workshop).
+It’s a 24-minute video, which is longer than my usual videos because I left in the all the parts with me yammering on about what I’m doing — exactly the kind of yammering I’d do if I was giving a workshop.

 As of today, I’m beginning to reconsider how I do my first hive inspection of the year.
 I like to reverse the hive (i.e., move the brood nest to the bottom), but next year if I find all the bees are contained in a single deep (which is often the case), instead of moving the bees to the bottom and putting another deep on top, I might move the bees to the bottom and leave the hive like that — as a single-deep hive.
 It shouldn’t be a problem as long as the bees have enough honey and the queen has some room to lay.

 Bees that are confined to a smaller space supposedly work that space faster and better than they would if there was more space (e.g., if there was a full deep on top of them).
-This is common knowledge for beekeepers who always have nucs on hand.
+Apparently, this is common knowledge for beekeepers who always have nucs on hand.
 The colonies in their nucs tend to build up quicker than those housed in full-sized deeps and hives.

 I say it’s common knowledge, but it’s not something I’ve had any experience with until today, sort of, possibly.
 A brood nest of a colony that I reduced to a single deep a few weeks ago (instead of reversing it) is expanding at least twice as fast as the brood nest in my other colonies that were reversed.
 It could just mean I have a better queen in the single-deep colony.
-Or maybe the bees in that single-deep hive did better because they were able to concentrate on the limited space they had instead of spreading out their efforts across twice as much space.
+Or!
+Maybe the bees in that single-deep hive did better because they were able to concentrate on the limited space they had instead of spreading out their efforts across twice as much space.

 I don’t know.
 But next year when I do my first hive inspection of the year, instead of reversing the hive, if the bees are in a single deep, I’ll reduce the hive to that single deep until the brood nest is ready to expand into a second deep.